 Copyright 2012 Danial Samar

 Samar, Danial.
-"Idenfitication and characterization of Tft1, a glycosyltransferase necessary for cell wall β,3-1,4-Glucan synthesis in Aspergillus fumigatus." thesis, University of Iowa, 2012.
+"Idenfitication and characterization of Tft1, a glycosyltransferase necessary for cell wall β,3-1,4-Glucan synthesis in Aspergillus fumigatus."
+MS (Master of Science) thesis, University of Iowa, 2012.